 The Long War, Part 24/ Troubles in Transylvania, 1596-1599

-I personally dislike Prince Báthory Zsigmond of Transylvania and so do most of the Hungarian Székelys.
-His unstable and tyrannic rule brought about lots of miseries and destructions in the Principality of Transylvania.
-Let us not forget, that the Transylvanian princes enjoyed greater and more concentrated power above their subjects than any contemporary Habsburg rulers.
-If you would like to find out whether the Principality was just a mere vassal state of the Ottomans, read my article here:
+I personally dislike Prince Báthory Zsigmond of Transylvania, as do most of the Hungarian Székelys.
+His unstable and tyrannical rule brought much misery and destruction to the Principality of Transylvania.
+Let us not forget that the Transylvanian princes enjoyed greater and more concentrated power over their subjects than any contemporary Habsburg rulers.
+If you want to know whether the Principality was just a vassal state of the Ottomans, read my article here:

-Alas, it was a wrong choice made by King Báthory István (Stefan) of Poland (lived 1533-1586) that he placed his nephew, Báthory Zsigmond (1572-1613) on the Transylvanian throne.
-Now, let us read the research of Szibler Gábor about the 15-Year-War and see whether I was right or not.
-Please, note that I am using the Oriental name order for Hungarians where family names come first.
+Unfortunately, it was a wrong decision of King Báthory István (Stefan) of Poland (r.
+1533-1586) to put his nephew Báthory Zsigmond (1572-1613) on the Transylvanian throne.
+Let us now read Szibler Gábor’s research on the 15 Years’ War and see if I was right or not.
+Please note that I am using the oriental name order for Hungarians, where the surname comes first.

-While the Habsburgs-ruled Kingdom of Hungary was fighting the Ottoman Empire continuously, the world changed profoundly in Transylvania.
-Prince Báthory Zsigmond didn’t think the outcome of the war was so bright due to its length and failures.
-Besides, he had some family troubles because he was unable to „sleep the marriage” with Maria Krisztiera, a Habsburg Archduchess.
-His depressive mood has often overcome him and he decided to resign from his throne.
-The lost battle of Mezőkeresztes in 1596 didn’t make his mood any better.
-He had all the reasons to expect the revenge of the Ottoman Empire because nominally, he was supposed to be the ally of the Sultan.
+While the Habsburg-ruled Kingdom of Hungary was fighting the Ottoman Empire, the world was changing in Transylvania.
+Prince Báthory Zsigmond didn’t think much of the outcome of the war due to its length and failures.
+He also had family problems because he could not “sleep” on his marriage to Maria Krisztiera, a Habsburg archduchess.
+His depressive mood often overcame him and he decided to abdicate his throne.
+The lost battle of Mezőkeresztes in 1596 didn’t improve his mood.
+He had every reason to expect revenge from the Ottoman Empire, as he was nominally an ally of the Sultan.
 Here is more about this unlucky battle:

-He was having lengthy negotiations about ceding the throne of Transylvania with Emperor Rudolf.
-He asked for the Silesian Principalities of Oppeln and Ratibor with the rank of an Imperial Prince, in addition to this, he wanted to be a member of the Order of the Golden Fleece.
-Still, he hasn`t stopped the war against the Ottoman Empire.
-His Captain Borbély György of Lippa castle took the forts of Csanád and Arad during the autumn of 1597 but his Chancellor Jósika István could not take Temesvár (Timisoara) castle.
-Here is more about the strategically so important Lippa castle, one of the “entrances” of Transylvania:
+He had lengthy negotiations with Emperor Rudolph about ceding the throne of Transylvania.
+He asked for the Silesian principalities of Oppeln and Ratibor with the rank of imperial prince, and he wanted to be a member of the Order of the Golden Fleece.
+However, he did not stop the war against the Ottoman Empire.
+His captain, Borbély György of Lippa Castle, took the fortresses of Csanád and Arad in the autumn of 1597, but his chancellor, Jósika István, could not take the castle of Temesvár (Timisoara).
+Read more about the strategic importance of Lippa Castle, one of the “entrances” to Transylvania:

-The Ottoman Turks also wanted to make peace with him, promising him that he could keep his throne if he accepted the authority of the Sublime Port but Báthory has not agreed.
-Clearly, Transylvania was not like Wallachia or Moldova where the Sultan was able to control the situation easily, assigning voivodes to his liking.
-As for the political relationship between the Transylvanian princes and the Sultan, read the story of how Báthory’s uncle, István had been appointed as the prince in 1575:
+The Ottoman Turks also wanted to make peace with him, promising him that he could keep his throne if he accepted the authority of the Sublime Porte, but Báthory did not agree.
+Obviously, Transylvania was not like Wallachia or Moldova, where the Sultan could easily control the situation by appointing voivods according to his wishes.
+As for the political relationship between the Transylvanian princes and the Sultan, read the story of how Báthory’s uncle, István, was appointed prince in 1575:

-Báthory and his diplomat, Father Carillo had been discussing the issue in Prague for a year before they could come to terms with Habsburg Rudolf.
-Zsigmond has finally got the Golden Fleece and the two principalities, plus 50,000 pieces of gold annually.
-The Emperor made a promise to get the rank of a Cardinal for him by asking the Pope for it.
-After this, Báthory announced to the Estates of Transylvania in the spring of 1598 that he would resign.
+Báthory and his diplomat, Father Carillo, had spent a year in Prague discussing the matter before agreeing with Rudolf of Habsburg.
+Zsigmond finally got the Golden Fleece and the two principalities, plus 50,000 pieces of gold a year.
+The emperor promised to make him a cardinal by asking the pope.
+As a result, Báthory announced his resignation to the Transylvanian Estates in the spring of 1598.
 He left Transylvania in April 1598.

-Royal commissioners were supposed to lead the country in his stead (the name of Nádasdy Ferenc had come up here), namely they were the following persons: Bishop Szuhay István of Vác, Istvánffy Miklós, and Bartholomäus Pezzen.
-Before their arrival, Bocskai István and Maria Christina, the wife of Zsigmond had been in charge of the power.
+In his place, royal commissioners (the name of Nádasdy Ferenc was mentioned) were to govern the country: Bishop Szuhay István of Vác, Istvánffy Miklós and Bartholomew Pezzen.
+Before their arrival, Bocskai István and Maria Christina, the wife of Zsigmond, had been in power.

-My remark: as Bocskai was so full-heartedly supporting Zsigmond with his military skills, I have mixed feelings about Bocskai István, later Prince of Transylvania.
-Here you can read more about the Uprising of Bocskai István and the result of his reign: some historians in Hungary tend to think that the 15-Year-War was discontinued against the Ottomans because of him:
+My comment: As Bocskai supported Báthory Zsigmond so wholeheartedly with his military skills, I have mixed feelings about Bocskai István, the later Prince of Transylvania.
+Here you can read more about Bocskai István’s rebellion and the result of his reign: some historians in Hungary tend to think that the 15 Years’ War against the Ottomans was stopped because of him:

-After Báthory left his country, Archduke Habsburg Miksa (Maximilian) sent his army to Transylvania at the beginning of August but they never arrived there because Báthory Zsigmond came home unexpectedly in mid-August and has taken over the power again.
-The army of the Sublime Port had already been getting closer to Transylvania and Serdar Szaturdzsi Mehmed has taken Csanád, Arad, and Solymos then began the siege of Várad Castle.
+After Báthory left his country, Archduke Habsburg Miksa (Maximilian) sent his army to Transylvania at the beginning of August, but they never arrived there because Báthory Zsigmond unexpectedly returned home in mid-August and took power again.
+The army of the Sublime Port had already approached Transylvania and Serdar Szaturdzsi Mehmed took Csanád, Arad, and then Solymos and began the siege of Várad Castle.

-This way, Zsigmond thought that Transylvania would remain in the Báthory family’s hands, and he knew that András was supported by Poland.
-He thought that András could settle the problems with the Ottomans as well.
-Of course, Emperor Rudolf has had enough of the ceaseless bargaining and he got angry because Báthory had ceded his power to his cousin without asking for Rudolf`s permission.
-Cardinal András tried to come to terms with him and with the Turks in vain.
-There was an issue with the Sultan: he wanted to get back the important castles of Lippa and Jenő but Prince András refused to return them.
+In this way, Zsigmond thought that Transylvania would remain in the hands of the Báthory family, and he knew that András was supported by Poland.
+He thought that András could also solve the problems with the Ottomans.
+Of course, Emperor Rudolph was fed up with the constant haggling and was angry that Báthory had handed over his power to his cousin without asking Rudolph’s permission.
+Cardinal András tried in vain to come to terms with him and the Turks.
+There was a problem with the Sultan: he wanted to get back the important castles of Lippa and Jenő, but Prince András refused to return them.

-Prince András was a ruler only for half a year, and he was desperately trying to remain on good terms both with Poland and the Habsburgs.
-He was trying to maintain good relations with the Moldavian and the Wallachian principalities, the Crimean Khaganate, and the Sublime Port, too.
-However, balancing the power was getting too dangerous.
-Unfortunately, he was not loved by either the German Saxons of Transylvania or the Hungarian Székely border guards.
-Only his general, Székely Mózes was firmly supporting him.
-The negotiations with the Habsburgs were going slowly but he was able to make peace with the Wallachian and the Moldavian voivodes.
-Voivode Michael Vitez II accepted him as his liege-lord during the summer, though his loyalty lasted for a rather short time.
+Prince András had only been ruler for six months, and he was desperate to maintain good relations with both Poland and the Habsburgs.
+He also tried to maintain good relations with the Moldavian and Wallachian principalities, the Crimean Khaganate, and the Sublime Port.
+But the balance of power became too dangerous.
+Unfortunately, neither the German Saxons of Transylvania nor the Hungarian Székely border guards loved him.
+Only his general, Székely Mózes, firmly supported him.
+Negotiations with the Habsburgs were slow, but he was able to make peace with the Wallachian and Moldavian voivods.
+Voivode Michael Vitez II accepted him as his liege lord in the summer, but his loyalty was short-lived.

-Soon, Emperor Rudolf decided to send his armies to Transylvania.
-His army was led by the Chief Captain of Kassa (Kosice / Kaschau), Giorgio Basta.
-Basta instigated Voivode Michael Vitez of Wallachia to attack Transylvania and take the power over on behalf of the king of Hungary (who was no one else than Rudolf).
-This way, two armies were marching against Prince András.
+Soon Emperor Rudolph decided to send his armies to Transylvania.
+His army was led by the chief captain of Kassa (Kosice, Kaschau), Giorgio Basta.
+Basta instigated Voivode Michael Vitez of Wallachia to attack Transylvania and seize power on behalf of the King of Hungary (who was none other than Rudolf).
+Thus two armies marched against Prince András.

-The Voivode didn’t like Báthory for he thought him a threat against his throne of Wallachia and naturally, he was glad in case he could get the power of Transylvania.
-As Basta’s army was late, Cardinal Báthory András had to face „only” the army of Voivode Michael.
-Emperor Rudolf sent 100,000 pieces of gold to buy the support of the Hungarian Székelys who joined the army of Voivode Michael.
+The Voivode didn’t like Báthory because he saw him as a threat to his throne in Wallachia, and of course, he was happy if he could get the power of Transylvania.
+As Basta’s army was late, Cardinal Báthory András “only” had to face Voivode Michael’s army.
+Emperor Rudolf sent 100,000 gold pieces to buy the support of the Hungarian Székelys, who joined Voivode Michael’s army.

 The Battle of Sellenberk, 28 October 1599

-The two sides met at Sellenberk, near Szeben (Sibiu / Hermanstadt).
-The Voivode had many more soldiers than the Prince because he was supported by the Székelys and the Saxons.
-He had Cossacks and Polish riders in his army, too.
-On the other hand, Prince András could not rise a proper army.
-Yet, the Transylvanian army bravely charged the enemy, again and again.
-They were finally overpowered, and the leader of the army, Kornis Gáspár was captured.
-It was the point when Prince András abandoned the fight and fled.
+The two sides met at Sellenberk, near Szeben (Sibiu).
+The voivode had many more soldiers than the prince because he was supported by the Székelys and the Saxons.
+He also had Cossacks and Polish horsemen in his army.
+On the other hand, Prince András could not raise a proper army.
+Nevertheless, the Transylvanian army bravely attacked the enemy again and again.
+Eventually, they were overpowered and the leader of the army, Kornis Gáspár, was captured.
+It was at this point that Prince András gave up the fight and fled.
 However, many soldiers remained fighting, like Barcsai András, the Bán (Duke) of Lugos, and the troops of Huszár Péter and Székely Mózes.
-(My note: Huszár Péter was one of the most famous Hussar warriors of Hungary: you can read about his heroic life here:)
+(My note: Huszár Péter was one of the most famous hussar warriors of Hungary: you can read about his heroic life here:)

-In spite of fleeing after their prince, they launched a counter-attack.
-They managed to take the Voivode’s cannons and repelled the Polish-Cossack assault, too.
-As it was, they managed to change the battle and the attackers could not gain ground.
-Yet, the next day, the Transylvanian army left the battlefield, and their baggage and military equipment were taken by the enemy.
-Voivode Michael proclaimed himself the winner, though the fight was rather a draw.
-He led his army to Gyulafehérvár (Alba Iulia, Erdel Belgradi)
+Despite fleeing after their prince, they launched a counterattack.
+They managed to capture the Voivode’s cannons and repelled the Polish-Cossack attack.
+They managed to turn the tide of the battle, and the attackers were unable to gain any ground.
+The next day, however, the Transylvanian army left the battlefield, their baggage and military equipment taken by the enemy.
+Voivode Michael proclaimed himself the victor, even though the battle was more of a draw.
+He led his army to Gyulafehérvár (Alba Iulia, Erdel Belgradi).